PLANNING FOR RETIREMENT

 Gliding into retirement means transitioning from retirement saving to spending.
 Creating a lifetime of income from your retirement investments means taking a careful look at your budget and mix of investments.
 Employing tax management strategies; adjusting investments to balance income, growth and stability; and setting a regular cadence for reassessing investments can help increase your chances for a smooth retirement.

-Need help finding investments to access income in retirement?
-Explore iShares ETFs that help provide income.
+Need help finding investments to help you access income in retirement?
+Explore iShares ETFs that can help provide income.

 Start as early as possible and let compounding do to the heavy lifting of growing your investments — ideally, in your 20s or when you begin working.
 The earlier you start, the easier the journey.